 Even your biggest fans might forget that in the beginning of your career, you were a drummer for the NYC band Breakfast Club.
 How did you draw upon this past work to approach “Batuka”?

-“Drumming for me is connected to dancing, since they’re both centered in rhythm.
+“Drumming for me is connected to dancing, since they’re both centred in rhythm.
 Moving at different times and different rhythms and different time signatures.
 That segue from playing the drums came easily for me, since that was my first job in a band.
 It was authentic for me, and I love it.
 I love playing percussion.”

 As you’ve described, “Madame X” takes on many disguises and persona.
 Who is she in “Batuka”?